prodipdatta7/public-resources/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Keyboard operability supported?
 - [ ] Checked with [axe DevTools](https://www.deque.com/axe/) and addressed `Critical` and `Serious` issues?
 - [ ] Color contrast tested?

-## Added/updated tests?
-_We encourage you to keep the code coverage percentage at 80% and above._

-- [ ] Yes
-- [ ] No, and this is why: _please replace this line with details on why tests have not been included_
-- [ ] I need help with writing tests

 ## [optional] Are there any post deployment tasks we need to perform?